setuvora/Oscillating-Boolean-Network-Generator/README.md

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/44078648/179062753-a0786f84-5fbe-4b49-b835-bdcbafd351a5.png">

-Now, let's scan through various node and edge parameter sets and generate 100 random networks for each.
+Now, let's scan through various node and edge parameter settings and generate 100 random networks for each one.
 Then we can see how often we obtain a network capable of indefinite oscillation for each parameter set:

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/44078648/179062910-fdb052ee-1607-411a-a87e-d2acf3a3a3ef.png">

-We see that probability a randomly generated network will be capable of oscillation if a function of network size and connectivity.
+We see that the probability a randomly generated network will be capable of oscillation scales with network size and connectivity.
 No networks with k<3 are capapble of producing oscillation (at the number of networks sampled).
 Importantly, we see that under a large range of parameters indefinite oscillation is favored, sometimes at frequencies over 1/6.

 Thus, it can be imagined that systems of interdependent parts with moderate connectivities are naturally capable of "life-like" behaviors as a universal quality.